sk97045/booknotes/system-design/system-design-interview/chapter19 - Google Maps/README.md

 ![map-routing-hierarchical](images/map-routing-hierarchical.png)

 ## Back-of-the-envelope estimation

+At Zoom Level 21 there are approx 4.3 Trillion tiles.
+Each tile size is 256 * 256 pixel compressed PNG, image size of 100 KB.
+4.4 Trillion * 100 KB = 440 Pb, 80-90% is ocean and inhabitable => ~50 PB space is needed for tiles then.

+Estimating at each previous level size drops by 4.
+So 50 + (50/4) + (50/16) ... = 67PB   ~100 PB for storing images at all levels.

 For storage, we need to store:
  * map of the world - estimated as ~70pb based on all the tiles we need to store, but factoring in compression of very similar tiles (eg vast desert)
  * metadata - negligible in size, so we can skip it from calculation